stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-Notes:
+Where:

-- _T_ is the domain type, e.g. a map entry for a required queue in the logical device.
+* _T_ is the domain type, e.g. a `RequiredQueue` for the logical device.

-- _R_ is the array component type, e.g. `VkDeviceQueueCreateInfo`.
+* _R_ is the component type of the resultant array, e.g. `VkDeviceQueueCreateInfo`.

-- _identity_ generates an instance of the structure used to allocate the array.
+* And _identity_ provides an instance of the structure used to allocate the array.

-- And _populate_ 'fills' a JNA structure from the corresponding domain object (note that JNA structures do not support copying or cloning).
+The `populate` method 'fills' an element of the array from the corresponding domain object (generally implemented as a hidden helper method on the domain class).

-- This implementation uses an iterator since there is no simple means of instantiating a generic array (without passing additional arguments or peeking at the data collection).
+Note that this implementation uses an iterator over the incoming data since there is no simple means of instantiating a generic array and using a simpler loop to walk both.

-For the case where the API method requires a pointer-to-array argument we provide the following alternative:
+The following alternative is provided for the case where the API method requires a pointer-to-array argument:

 ```java
 public static <T, R extends Structure> R pointer(Collection<T> data, Supplier<R> identity, BiConsumer<T, R> populate) {